ShaohangXu/FCMPC/README.md

 # Introduction
-## Motivation
-The update frequency of MPC significantly influences the control performance for quadruped locomotion.
+This is a ROS based controller for quadruped locomotion.
+The motivation of this work is that the update frequency of MPC significantly influences the control performance.
 In this controller, we utilize three numerical techniques to accelerate the solving procedure.
-In our experiments, these techniques can significantly improve the solving frequency, especially when the problem is large (i.e. the predictive horizon is longer or the contacted legs are more).
+# Feature
+1. ROS based
+2. Lightweight
+3. Extendable
 # User Guide
 under construction
+# Citation